django/asgiref/specs/www.rst

 '''''''''''''''''''''''''''''''

 Sent by the application to start sending a response to the client.
 Needs to be followed by at least one response content message.
-The protocol server must not start sending the response to the client until it has received at least one *Response Body* event.

 You may send a ``Transfer-Encoding`` header in this message, but the server must ignore it.
 Servers handle ``Transfer-Encoding`` themselves, and may opt